 Buddha maintained his silence, they got off the boat and Ananda handed the boatman his dues — a fistful of rice.

 There are many disciples among us.
 We see one quality in someone and we forget all about the one who’s stood by us.
 We are eager to give the new person the same status because their one thing appealed to us.
-In doing so, we forget years of care, bond, memories with our loved ones.
+In doing so, we forget years of care, the bond memories with our loved ones.
 We forego the wise, selfless Buddha for a mere display of some power by someone we just met.

 A man or a woman talks to you nicely, gives you attention, for a few minutes and you go home and tell your partner how nice this person was and how your wife or husband should also aim to be like them.
 By doing so, we reduce their years of effort to a mere handful of rice.
 Be like her, dress like her, eat like him, earn like him, behave like so-and-so, and so on.
 Most of us, like the disciples, are eternally getting impressed with the siddhis of other yogis and asking Buddha to behave like them.